kubevirt/kubevirt.github.io/_posts/2018-05-07-Deploying-VMs-on-Kubernetes-GlusterFS-KubeVirt.markdown

 For reference, I used the following components and versions:

-* baremetal servers with CentOS version 7.4 as the base OS
+- baremetal servers with CentOS version 7.4 as the base OS
-* latest version of Kubernetes (at the time v1.10.1)
+- latest version of Kubernetes (at the time v1.10.1)
-* Weave Net as the Container Network Interface (CNI), v2.3.0
+- Weave Net as the Container Network Interface (CNI), v2.3.0
-* [gluster-kubernetes](https://github.com/gluster/gluster-kubernetes) master commit 2a2a68ce5739524802a38f3871c545e4f57fa20a
+- [gluster-kubernetes](https://github.com/gluster/gluster-kubernetes) master commit 2a2a68ce5739524802a38f3871c545e4f57fa20a
-* KubeVirt v0.4.1.
+- KubeVirt v0.4.1.

 ## Known Issues

-* You may need to set SELinux to permissive mode prior to running "kubeadm init" if you see failures attributed to etcd in /var/log/audit.log.
+- You may need to set `SELinux` to permissive mode prior to running "kubeadm init" if you see failures attributed to etcd in `/var/log/audit.log`.
-* Prior to installing GlusterFS, you may need to disable firewalld until this issue is resolved: https://github.com/gluster/gluster-kubernetes/issues/471
+- Prior to installing GlusterFS, you may need to disable firewalld until this issue is resolved: https://github.com/gluster/gluster-kubernetes/issues/471
-* kubevirt-ansible install may fail in storage-glusterfs role: https://github.com/kubevirt/kubevirt-ansible/issues/219
+- kubevirt-ansible install may fail in storage-glusterfs role: https://github.com/kubevirt/kubevirt-ansible/issues/219

 ## Installing Kubernetes